Hurricane season preparation

-Many of you know what to do when a hurricane approaches, but it helps to have a checklist as a reminder of things to do to prepare for hurricane season.
+Many of you know what to do when a hurricane approaches, but it helps to have a checklist as a reminder of things you need to prepare for hurricane season.

 If you are new to Florida, this checklist is an essential part of life.